 When you're a breastfeeding mom, nipple pain is bound to happen at some point in your journey.
 For many moms, the pain is most prevalent when they first begin breastfeeding.
 That being said, it's also very common to experience nipple pain or soreness later down the line as well.
 For moms who aren't in excruciating pain and need immediate relief,

 most common causes of nipple pain for breastfeeding moms include incorrect latch or positioning, engorgement, skin conditions, stress, nipple vasospasm, or feeding frequency changes.
 Throughout the course of a breastfeeding journey, you're bound to run into some sort of nipple pain or discomfort, and it's generally an easy fix.
 If the pain, however, is unbearable or continues on for a week or two, it's always a good idea to reach out to a local lactation consultant for expert advice.
 Otherwise, there are often several items around your home you can use to lessen discomfort or get rid of nipple pain completely.
 If you're needing some DIY ideas to ease the pain, consider some of the suggestions below for quick, simple relief and prevention.
 1 Check Your Baby's Latch

 majority of sore nipples are caused by latch problems.
 Some DIY ways to check or adjust latch include making sure your entire nipple and a good amount of your areola are covered by the baby's mouth, allowing your baby to self-latch, using good positioning, and trying to adjust your baby's latch (if there's pain) without unlatching.
 2 Apply Some Breast Milk

 According to the aforementioned LLLI article, hand-expressing a bit of breast milk ahead of time can soften the nipple and areola enough to avoid some nipple pain.
 After you're done feeding, express a little more breast milk onto your nipple and let it air dry to help heal.
 This is especially helpful for dry or cracked nipples.

 3 Turn To Coconut Oil

 Although olive or almond oils are also great options, coconut oil is the oil primarily suggested to ease nipple pain.
 According to Natural Fertility Info,

 Although this DIY idea doesn't work for everyone, I know moms who swear by it and was also given this tip by a midwife at one of my OB-GYNs practices.
-If you're experience nipple pain due to engorgement or clogged milk ducts, place a cabbage leaf over the hurting breast and leave it for one to two hours before changing, according to Mercy Clinic.
-Once you notice the pain subsiding, stop using the cabbage leaves.
+If you're experience nipple pain due to engorgement or clogged milk ducts, place a

-Applying ice wrapped in a damp washcloth to your nipples prior to nursing may alleviate some pain by numbing an already tender nipple for when your baby latches, according to Ask Dr. Sears.
+compress can soothe sore nipples while the heat assists in healing, according to Top 10 Home Remedies.
+Simply take a washcloth and dip it in or hold it under warm water, wring it out, and place the washcloth over your breasts for a few minutes.
+6 Get Icy Applying ice wrapped in a damp washcloth to your nipples prior to nursing may alleviate some pain by numbing an already tender nipple for when your baby latches, according to Ask Dr. Sears.
 This option, however, should generally be used for temporary relief in addition to another method to get rid of nipple pain.
 7 Try Aloe Vera

 The aforementioned Top 10 Home Remedies article also suggested using the healing powers and pain-relief from aloe vera to sooth sore nipples.
 For best results, extract the gel from an aloe vera leaf by cutting it open and apply it to the affected area.
 After it dries, clean the area with a warm towel and repeat later if needed.

 9 Create A Cooler Gel Pad

 Several moms turn to gel pads for nipple and breast pain relief.
 One quick DIY tip from Intermountain Healthcare is to head to your local store or pharmacy for gel pads.
 You can create extra relief when you

 If the skin isn't cracked or broken, the aforementioned Intermountain Healthcare article also suggested creating a mixture containing 1 teaspoon of salt and 2 cups of warm water.
 Use gauze or cotton pads to dip into the solution, wring out the salt from the pads, and place them over your nipples for a few minutes.

 11 Homemake Nipple Butter